traumverloren/camping-in-iceland/README.md

 ### What did I pack?

 I only packed a [Tom Bihn Aeronaut 45](https://www.tombihn.com/collections/travel-bags/products/aeronaut-45?variant=16037975719999) carry-on bag & my trusty Fjällräven kånken backpack.
-I knew the camper would be light on storage for my large hardcase Rimowa checked luggage, but honestly I was completely freaked out about the time it might take to get through the covid-19 checks at the Arrivals at Keflavik airport after reading this [article](https://icelandmonitor.mbl.is/news/news/2021/08/09/passengers_arriving_in_iceland_stuck_in_line_for_ho/).
+I knew the camper would be light on storage for my large hardcase Rimowa checked luggage...
+But the real reason for carry-on only was that I was completely freaked out about the time it might take to get through the covid-19 checks at the Arrivals at Keflavik airport after reading this [article](https://icelandmonitor.mbl.is/news/news/2021/08/09/passengers_arriving_in_iceland_stuck_in_line_for_ho/).
 I was arriving at 14:30 & needed to pick up my camper by 16:30 & was concerned about making it out of the airport in time.
 So I planned for carry-on only & even paid & booked a first row seat on the plane.
 This turned out to be unnecessary as there was no line of course when I arrived. 🙃

 I knew the temps would be cool but not unbearable, especially since I love cooler weather, so it was not necessary for me to bring a lot of items for layering.
 Also, I'm ok with washing underwear and shirts in the sink and letting them dry to rewear in order to save luggage space.